-Luis Escobedo is a postdoctoral research fellow at the Institute for Reconciliation and Social Justice (IRSJ) of the University of the Free State (UFS), in Bloemfontein, South Africa.
-His research focuses primarily on the application of discourse theory, postcolonial and feminist approaches, and race theory in the study of racism, elite discourse, ideological practices, and objective violence, particularly in Africa, Central and Eastern Europe, and South America.
-Luis has actively participated in presentations, panels, and roundtables; organised and conducted workshops and seminars; founded, coordinated and advised non-profit and student organisations, clubs and projects; collaborated with the press; engaged in voluntary teaching; and designed courses, syllabi, source texts, stimulus materials, and learning activities for the fields of Political Science, Humanities, and IR.
+Luis Escobedo is a Peruvian postdoctoral fellow at UFS Institute for Reconciliation and Social Justice (IRSJ).
+His research focuses primarily on the application of discourse and visual analysis, postcolonial and feminist approaches, and race theory in the study of whiteness, race and racism, nationalism and ethnicity, ideology, and violence, in postcolonial and post-apartheid contexts.
+As a PhD student at the University of Warsaw in Poland and later as a visiting lecturer at the Monterrey Institute of Technology and Higher Education (ITESM) in Mexico, he has actively participated in presentations, panels, and roundtables in different parts of the world.
+Likewise, he has organized and conducted workshops and seminars; founded, coordinated and advised non-profit and student organizations, clubs and projects; collaborated with the press; engaged in voluntary teaching; and designed courses, syllabi, source texts, stimulus materials,